dustin-ruetz/web-devdeps/README.md

 # @dustin-ruetz/devdeps

-Package that provides development dependencies and standardized configurations for other JavaScript/TypeScript projects (both web and Node.js) to consume.
+Package that provides development dependencies, standardized configurations and CLI scripts for other web projects (both browser- and Node.js-based) to consume.

 ## Features and Purpose